robotix/2020.robotix.in/_posts/2015-12-30-10-things-to-look-out-for.markdown

   - Robotix 2016
 ---

-With less than a month left for the annual Robotix festival, Team Robotix presents to you 10 things to keep youself prepared updated with Robotix 2016.
+With less than a month left for the annual Robotix festival, Team Robotix presents to you 10 things to keep yourself prepared and updated with Robotix 2016.

 #### **New and exiciting events**